ornellion/100DaysOfCode/round1-log.md

 **Thoughts**:
 I'm very tired but glad I still woke up and made time to study before work.
 The foundations are coming together.

+---

+### Day 12: January 12, 2024

+**Today's Progress**:
+- Codecademy: Completed HTML Tables, quiz & associated Wine Festival Schedule project
+- freeCodeCamp: Continued with *Building a Registration Form*

+**Thoughts**:
+As the bigger, less-guided projects draw closer I'm worried if I'll be able to actually build them or if I'll repeat the pattern of being overwhelmed by the learning curve.
+I didn't really understand what was meant by "Tutorial Hell" until I realised it meant being stuck in the cycle of only being able to complete projects when following step-by-step guides but not being able to build anything independently.
+I don't want to be stuck there.

+I'm keeping a list of small projects that I want to complete before moving to the next chapter.
+One thing I've seen self-taught developers regret not spending time on doing is making sure they have a solid foundation.
+I want to make sure I feel confident in the basics rather than being hit with Imposter Syndrome as complexity increases.

+I've also hit the wall where I feel like I'm not making much progress and have *so* far to go.
+But I also need to appreciate how far I *have* come.
+In the Full-Stack Engineering path alone, in the space of 1/Week I have completed 1/50 Units, 19% of Web Development Foundations (first unit out of 6) and already complete 73% of The Fundamentals of HTML.
+And that's alongside the freeCodeCamp curriculum and dabbling in Leetcode.

+I need to give myself grace and time to enjoy the journey.
+It's a marathon, not a sprint.